Flora Tristan: Contributions

-Seeing the failure of the promises of capitalism, Flora Tristan works would entail a deep desire for social progress – combining the women struggle with socialism.
-When one would trace socialism going together with feminism, Flora Tristan would become the key person in this amalgamation.
-Flora Tristan would be known as the “mother of feminism and of popular communitarian socialism”, fighting the prejudice and misogyny that powers women's oppression.
+Seeing the failure of the promises of capitalism, Tristan wrote from a deep desire for social progress—combining the women's struggle with socialism.
+When one traces socialism going together with feminism, Tristan becomes the key person in this amalgamation.
+Tristan would be known as the “mother of feminism and of popular communitarian socialism”, fighting the prejudice and misogyny that powers women's oppression.